-We recommend the Astra WordPress Theme.
+I recommend the Astra WordPress Theme.

 Astra is a FREE theme, although there are options to pay for additional features which give you more control over the look and feel of your website and pages.
 Like most themes, Astra lets you choose a colour scheme to match your business, and select from a range of fonts for the text.

-Our main reason for recommending Astra is that it is FAST to load.
+My main reason for recommending Astra is that it is FAST to load.
 The speed at which a web page loads is really important for your website visitors – no-one wants to wait 20 seconds for a web page to load.
 Additionally, Google penalises websites that load slowly – they move slower-loading websites further down the list on their search results page.

 Astra also works well with page builders (see below).
 If you’re feeling more creative, you can install Astra in its basic form and then use a Page Builder to design your web pages.

-Create your Website Pages.
+Create your website pages

-After you’ve rented space for your website from a hosting company (SiteGround), you’ve chosen the platform (WordPress) to build your website on, and you’ve chosen a theme (Astra) as the foundation for your website, then you’re ready to create some web pages!
+So, when you have registered a domain name (NameCheap), have rented space for your website from a hosting company (SiteGround), you’ve chosen the platform (WordPress) to build your website on, and you’ve chosen a theme (Astra) as the foundation for your website, then you’re ready to create some web pages!
 (I hope you’re still with me at this point!)

 Making a web page is like creating a display of your goods in an empty shop that you’ve rented, or making advertising posters to show off your business goods or services.